tenthmascot/everybody-codes-2025/README.md

 Place your input notes (puzzle data) in [`input`](input).
 See [that folder's README](input/README.md) for more details.

 Run `lake exe ec2025` to output answers to all quests.
-(Currently, there is no way to output answers to a single quest.)
+To only output answers for a single quest, use the quest number as the sole argument.
+(For example, to only output answers for quest 1, run `lake exe ec2025 1`.)